yimingsun12138/TrackPlotR/README.md

 ### Plotting style

 Usually, we would like to observe different track plots together, so it is particularly important to set a uniform style for different track plots.
-Currently, TrackPlotR has only one build-in plotting style, and more styles will be added in the future.
+Currently, TrackPlotR has only two build-in plotting styles, and more styles will be added in the future.

 ```{R}
 p1 <- coverage_vis_region(coverage_table = coverage_info,region = region,y_lim = 0.03,sample_order = c('S1','S2','S3','S4'),col_pal = c("#D51F26","#272E6A","#208A42","#89288F"),style = 'style_1')